 As with any cancer, the most important factor in treatment is early detection.
 In the spirit of Brain Tumor Awareness Month, here is some information that may help you – or someone you know – catch a potential brain tumor early.

-Some basic facts about brain tumors in pets:
+Some basic facts about brain tumors in dogs:

 - Brain tumors are more common in dogs than cats